Top of the page

 A suprapubic catheter is a thin tube placed into your bladder just above the pubic bone.
 The tube allows urine to drain out of your bladder.
 The urine collects in a bag attached to the tube.
 The bag is usually attached to your leg.
 Sometimes the catheter tube has a valve that lets you drain the urine into the toilet or other container.

-You may need a suprapubic catheter if you have nerve damage, a problem with your urinary tract, an infection, or a disease that weakens your muscles.
+You may need a suprapubic catheter if you have nerve damage, a problem with your urinary tract, or a disease that weakens your muscles.

 Having a catheter for a long time increases the risk of getting a urinary tract infection.
 So catheter care focuses on preventing infection.